Yuvrajscheema/mech_325_report/main.typ

 == Shaft 3 Bearing Calculations

+We plan to use an angular contact ball bearing at C and a deep groove ball bearing at A. These locations are referenced in the figures for Shaft 3 Calculations.

+=== Deep Groove Ball Bearing at A

 == Belt and Pulley Calculations
 A typical stepper motor can outpout around $3000 "rpm"$ and $1.2 "N" dot "m"$ of torque. \
 We desire an output speed of around $0.05886 "rpm"$ at $0.0694 "N" dot "m"$ of torque. \